JoJoJet/bevy-trait-query/README.md

 ```

 Since Rust unfortunately lacks any kind of reflection, it is necessary to register each
-component with the trait when the app is first constructed.
+component with the trait when the app gets built.

 ```rust
 #[derive(Component)]